DarioCorno/skengio/README.md

 ## To Do
 - Create all the crossplatform defines, makefiles and whatever
 - Oh god, please!!
 That event class, please!
+- Rendering to texture for post effects and more